-- 1. Capital expenditure, an increase of \$16.6 million on 2021/22 forecast, is appropriately funded at greater than 150 per cent of depreciation in line with our financial strategy to ensure are assets are maintained and grow for population growth. - 2.
-Council will retire the existing \$7.5 million loan in 2021/22 mainly funded from budgeted surplus \$5.75 million and a \$1.75 million drawdown on general reserve to be replenished over the 10-year period. - 3.
-Statutory Reserve Replenishment decreased by \$5.1 million on 2021/22 forecast due to lower Open Space Contributions expected in 2022/23 from lower development activities. - 4.
-Discretionary Reserve Drawdown is an increase by \$21.3 million mainly due to \$7.1 million of forecast deferrals in 2021/22 to be draw upon to progress delivery in 2022/23.
-Other drawdown on reserves include \$1.8 million for Sustainable Transport projects, \$2.1 million for Palais Theatre works, and \$1 million from Child Care Infrastructure Levy Reserve.
+- 1. Capital expenditure, an increase of \$24 million on 2021/22 forecast (mostly deferrals from 2021/22), is appropriately funded at greater than 150 per cent of depreciation in line with our financial strategy to ensure are assets are maintained and grow for population growth. - 2.
+Council retired its \$7.5 million loan in 2021/22 mainly funded from budgeted surplus \$5.75 million and a \$1.75 million drawdown on general reserve to be replenished over the 10-year period. - 3.
+Statutory Reserve net replenishment decreased by \$4.5 million on 2021/22 forecast due to lower Open Space Contributions expected in 2022/23 from lower development activities. - 4.
+Discretionary Reserve net drawdown is an increase of \$44.7 million mainly due to project deferrals from 2021/22 and prior years being scheduled from completion in 2022/23.
+Other drawdown on reserves include \$1.4 million for Sustainable Transport projects, \$1.7 million for Palais Theatre works, and \$1.5 million from Child Care Infrastructure Levy Reserve.